-The paper must be submitted by e-mail to the Graduate Coordinator by the first Friday of the semester.
-After its submission, it will be distributed to a three-member review committee chosen each year by the Department Chair.
+The paper will be distributed to a three-member review committee chosen each year by the Department Chair.
 The review committee will complete its review of the paper within two weeks of the submission deadline.
 Feedback will be sent to the student no later than one week after the review of the paper.

-The paper will be scored using a rubric (1-5) in each of four areas:
+The paper will be scored using a rubric (1 - 5) in each of four areas:

-I. Style and Format;
+- I. Style and Format;

 - II.
 Mechanics;

 - III.
 Content and Organization; and

 - IV.
 Integration and Critical Analysis.

 The scoring rubric appears at the end of this document.
-The minimal acceptable combined score from all of the four areas (I-IV) is 12 points (a mean of 3 (Satisfactory) rating on each section), with no less than a score of 2 (Developing) on any one section.
+The minimal acceptable combined score from all of the four areas (I-IV) is 12 points (a mean of 3 (Satisfactory) rating on each section), with no less than a score of 2 (Developing) on any one section7.
 Any student whose score in two or more of the four areas is 2 or less will be required to spend a total of 8 hours with a tutor in the Graduate Writing Center before re-submitting their paper.
 Attendance at such sessions will be reported to the Graduate Coordinator to ensure compliance.

-Also, if a student does not hand in a draft by the first deadline they will be assigned a 0 in each category, and thus they will have to abide to the rules mentioned above.
+Also, if a student does not hand in a draft by the first deadline they will be assigned a 0 in each category, and thus he/she will have to abide to the rules mentioned above.

 The review committee will also provide comments to the student, including justification for the scores and possible suggestions for improvement (e.g., seek tutoring, improve analysis, etc.).
+Students who fail have two options: